-A fabricated non-fictional installation celebrating the life and work of character Magnus A. Thorsteinn, an artist gaining fame from his work at Walt Disney Studios.
+A fabricated and fictional installation celebrating the life and work of character Magnus A. Thorsteinn, an artist gaining fame from his work at Walt Disney Studios.

 This project was created during my undergraduate art study at CU, Boulder.
 I created the fictitious character and built a story and environment around him to play with the viewer's understanding of reality in a gallery context.
 Wall text, antiqued objects, promotional show materials, and environment arrangements all play a part in this personification of a fake reality.

 Magnús A. Thorsteinn Wall Text

 Born in Reykjavik in 1918 as the only child of an Icelandic architect, Magnús A. Thorsteinn first was drawn to the United States to visit the 1939 World’s Fair in New York.
 It was there that Thorsteinn first met Buckminster Fuller, and was introduced to the man who would later help him get hired at the Walt Disney Studios.
 Always a follower of Fuller’s work and an undocumented inspiration to his Spaceship Earth thinking, Thorsteinn too was driven to use art and design as a tool in exploring the themes of nature, machine, and human life.
 During his tenure at Disney, Thorsteinn created a lab-like studio to break away from the then contemporary minimalistic confinements that was instilled deep within his Northern European upbringing.